csterritt/fiber-basic-auth/README.md

 or sign up flow (but you'll have to read the magic code off of the log.
 In production, don't log that value, obviously!).

+## Testing

+If you want to run the end-to-end tests, make sure you have Node version 16 or later installed, and run:

+    npm install

+Then you can run all the end-to-end tests via the Playwright testing environment with the command:

+    ./run-e2e-tests

+You can run one specific test by naming it on the command line, e.g.

+    ./run-e2e-tests e2e-tests/visit-sign-up-return.spec.ts

+You can run the Playwright `codegen` tool with the `codegen` script, or bring up the Playwright UI (which allows inspection of tests at each step) with the `ui-tests` script.

 ## Production use

 **NOTE**: There is a script here named `prod_deploy`.
 Currently, it's set up to do a